-I am always encouraged to hear the children have been writing when not attending the Storymakers groups and I was delighted when one of them told me her story had won a writing competition!
+I am always encouraged to hear the children have been writing when not attending the Storymakers groups.
+What a delight to find out that one of them had won a writing competition!

-Aliona has attended the Story Writers group throughout lockdown and she wrote The Magic Sand during that time too.
-I have shared her winning entry below, but first, here’s what Aliona had to say about why she entered the competition and what inspired her story:
+Aliona attended the Story Writers group throughout lockdown and she wrote The Magic Sand during that time too.
+Here is her winning entry, but first, here’s what Aliona had to say about why she entered the competition and what inspired her story: